-Events in the recent past have highlighted the need for real improvements in the area of vulnerability coordination.
-Historically, foundational work on best practices, policy, and process for vulnerability disclosure have focused on bi-lateral coordination and did not adequately address the current complexities of multi-party vulnerability coordination.
-Factors such as a vibrant open source development community, the proliferation of bug bounty programs, third party software, and the support challenges facing CSIRTs and PSIRTs or bug bounty programs are just a few of the complications.
-Examples such as Heartbleed1 highlight coordination challenges.
+Foundational work on best practices, policy, and process for coordinated vulnerability disclosure has focused primarily on bi-lateral coordination (i.e., between one researcher and one vendor) and less on the increasing complexities of multi-party coordination.
+Factors such as a vibrant open source development community, the proliferation of bug bounty programs, increasing supply chain complexity, and the support challenges facing CSIRTs and PSIRTs are just a few of the complications.
+Examples such as Heartbleed1 highlight these coordination and disclosure challenges.